Hefezopf/stock-analyse/README.md

 # Change Portfolio

-To change your portfolio edit the files in config dir or run the above cURL commands
+To change your own portfolio edit the files in config dir or run the above cURL commands; buy or sell

 # REST Calls